 Where we work

-AusPlots currently has two main programs: Rangelands, and Forests.
+TERN Ecosystem Surveillance currently has two main programs: AusPlots Rangelands, and AusPlots Forests.

-This map shows the location of our current plots.
+This map shows the location of our plots.

 AusPlots Rangelands' objective is to establish permanent plots throughout the rangeland bioregions and undertake baseline surveys of vegetation and soils at these plots.
 The Australian rangelands are a significant area (81%) of the continent, represented in 52 bioregions characterised by: